 Short-term Care: Facilitates Functional Improvement

-This indicates the percentage of short-term residents that experienced functional improvements, such as enhanced ability to perform activities of daily living.
-Higher levels of autonomy with ADL's often correlates with higher quality rehabilitation services.
+This indicates the percentage of short-term care patients that experienced functional improvements, such as enhanced ability to perform activities of daily living.
+Higher levels of performance with activities of daily living typically correlates with successful rehabilitation.

 Scores for Wilmington, NC